-Basic and Transitional Studies WILL have ESL, ABE, GED, HS+ and I-BEST classes this spring quarter, and they will start Monday, April 13.
+Basic and Transitional Studies WILL have ESL, ABE, GED, HS+ and I-BEST classes this summer quarter, and they will start Monday, June 29.
 The classes will not be on campus.
 Classes will be online.

-- • A computer or tablet with a camera, speakers and a microphone (or a headset).
+- A computer, laptop, tablet with a camera, speakers and a microphone (or a headset).

 Students have multiple options to begin and easily complete their pre-college studies at North Seattle College.
 Don’t let limited education or access to education be a barrier between you and your dreams.